checkly/terraform-provider-checkly/docs/resources/check.md

 - `private_locations` (Set of String) An array of one or more private locations slugs.
 - `request` (Block Set, Max: 1) An API check might have one request config. (see [below for nested schema](#nestedblock--request))
 - `retry_strategy` (Block Set, Max: 1) A strategy for retrying failed check runs. (see [below for nested schema](#nestedblock--retry_strategy))
+- `run_parallel` (Boolean) Determines if the check should run in all selected locations in parallel or round-robin.
 - `runtime_id` (String) The id of the runtime to use for this check.
 - `script` (String) A valid piece of Node.js JavaScript code describing a browser interaction with the Puppeteer/Playwright framework or a reference to an external JavaScript file.
 - `setup_snippet_id` (Number) An ID reference to a snippet to use in the setup phase of an API check.